crudson/mongodb-stack/README.md

 I threw this together because:
-- manually maintaining references to multiple dbs in a shell session is unwieldy for anything other than the simplest cases, and commands such as 'show collections' are dependent on which database *db* is currently pointing to
+- manually maintaining references to multiple dbs in a shell session is unwieldy for anything other than the simplest cases, and commands such as 'show collections' are dependent on which database *db* is currently pointing to.
-- I use pushd and popd in my regular shell all the time, and applying it to a mongodb session seems sensible
+- I use pushd and popd in my regular shell all the time, and applying it to a mongodb session seems sensible.
 - I am constantly changing dbs in the shell and get tired of typing db names.
-- long database names (and ones created programmatically by applications) can be a nuisance to remember
+- long database names (and ones created programmatically by applications) can be a nuisance to remember.
 - logically mis-typing a db name will result in changing to a 'new' db.
-Having a stack mitigates this
+Having a stack mitigates this.
-- there is no autocomplete for 'use dbname', and long db names can be a pain as described above when changing between them often
+- there is no autocomplete for 'use dbname', and long db names can be a pain as described above when changing between them often.

 This is completely as-is code.
 I banged it together as it's something I've wanted for some time in the mongo shell.
 If you can use it then good.
 It's not complicated, clever, or